andrewtsun25/djin-client/README.md

 - Assets for the client application (images, documents, etc.) are stored via Firebase Cloud Storage.
 - Data that this application requires is stored directly into Firestore, a No-SQL Document/Collection database.

+### Preview Components

+Components used to create this website can be previewable via [https://storybook.djin.dev](https://storybook.djin.dev) (not linked yet).
+You can run a local build to preview `djin`'s components on your computer via `yarn storybook`.

 ### CI/CD

 Upon creating a pull request, a preview build is automatically created such that the application